mmsoby/TimeMe/README.md

     2. `chmod +x TimeMe.sh`
     3.  `chmod +x TimeMe`
 5. Open up any Xcode project
-  i.
-Click `Xcode > Behaviors > Edit Behaviors...` ii.
-Click on the first selection in the left panel `Starts`, under the build section iii.
-Scroll to the bottom of the right panel and select run, then select choose script iv.
-Navigate to the `TimeMe.scpt` script and select it.
+    1. Click `Xcode > Behaviors > Edit Behaviors...`
+    2. Click on the first selection in the left panel `Starts`, under the build section
+    3. Scroll to the bottom of the right panel and select run, then select choose script
+    4. Navigate to the `TimeMe.scpt` script and select it.

 ## That's all
 Now anytime you want to see how long you spent on a project just open up `report.csv` and the information will be there.